Proto-Munda language: Noun incorporation

-According to Anderson (2014, 2017, 2021), Munda syntactic noun incorporation is very archaic and may be the oldest feature of Austroasiatic morphology, with cognates are attested in across every subgroup, but the status of noun incorporation in proto-Munda still difficult to determine.
+According to Anderson (2014, 2017, 2021), Munda syntactic noun incorporation is very archaic and may be the oldest feature of Austroasiatic morphology, with cognates attested in across every subgroup, but the status of noun incorporation in proto-Munda is still difficult to determine.
 Rau notes that "it is possible that some sort of incorporation was already present in proto-Munda and worked along the lines attested in modern Sora."

 Pre-Proto-Munda

 Rau & Sidwell (2019) advocate that the "Pre-Proto-Munda" (immediate ancestral to proto-Munda) language had emerged in Mainland Southeast Asia sometimes after 4,500 years ago.
-A small number of those Pre-Proto-Munda speakers, mostly male, presumably made it way to India by means of a maritime route across the Bay of Bengal to the Mahanadi River Delta, by 3,500 years ago.
+A small number of those Pre-Proto-Munda speakers, mostly male, presumably made their way to India by means of a maritime route across the Bay of Bengal to the Mahanadi River Delta, by 3,500 years ago.
 The following interactions with a distinctive local South Asian population then gave rise to proto-Munda and the Munda branch of the Austroasiatic family, supported by archaeological and genetic studies.
 Proto-Munda may represent the intermediate morphosyntactic development stage between pre-Proto-Munda and the modern Munda languages that culminated to the radical differences in morphosyntax between Munda and other languages in the Austroasiatic phylum.

 While the Munda Maritime Hypothesis (MMH) marshals multiple lines of argumentation—linguistic, archaeological, geographical, and genetic—the main thrust is that the distribution of Munda languages is best explained by dispersals upstream and outward from the Mahanadi-Brahmani Delta (MBD).
 Assuming that the MBD was not itself the origin point of AA, a locus at the MBD is quite significant; the only other AA branch present in mainland India, Khasian, shows clear affiliation with the Palaungic language of Myanmar (Sidwell 2011) such that we can confidently suppose a pre-Khasian migration through Upper Burma to the Bhramaputra Valley on the way to Meghalaya.
 Munda seems to have appeared on the east coast of India—tentatively correlating with the Eastern Wetland Tradition dated by archaeology to around 3500 BP—without signs of connections to any AA groups in India or immediately east of the subcontinent.
 In fact, the most striking lexical connections are between Munda and AA language of Indo-China, especially among the pronouns and numerals of Vietic and Bahnaric, suggesting a direct connection to the Vietnam coast.

 Anderson (2022, 2024) outlines some basic characteristics of pre-Proto-Munda language: